-Best Automatic Pool Cleaners in Dallas, Plano & Carrollton, TX
+Best Automatic Pool Cleaners in Plano & Frisco, TX

 Many pool owners know the frustration of dealing with leaves and debris that sink to the bottom of the pool.
 Although vacuuming and skimming weekly are tasks essential to keeping pools cleaned, the daily build-up of such debris can increase the workload and cause problems with chemistry and the beauty of pool surfaces.
 Automatic cleaners assist the pool cleaner with keeping the pool floor and other horizontal surfaces clear of this debris.

 Some cleaners are suction driven; they connect to a port in the wall or in the skimmer and pull leaves into a leaf-collection canister.
 These are very inefficient and rob from skimming and main drain suction; however, when working properly, they can reduce the amount of pool floor debris.
 Others are driven by the pressure of the filter pump.
 Filtered water is sent through a pipe to the wheeled cleaner, where jets drive the wheels and the venturi action that lifts debris into a bag.
 The downside to this cleaner type is that, when it is functional, it robs from other areas where filtered water returns to the pool, such as wall inlets or spa features.
 Robotic cleaners use electrical power to drive them through the water and can be efficient; however, they are bulky and must be removed from the pool once the cleaning cycle is completed for the sake of swimmers.
 While Select Pool Services personnel can service many of these types of cleaners, we always strongly recommend a boosted-pressure-style cleaner.